MrR0807/Notes/understanding-parquet-file.md

 Instead of `bash` scripts and thought exercises, I'll build a simple database in Java and explore simplified metadata and index concepts.

 In named book, author also explores compaction, SSTables, LSM trees etc. I will not do that in this chapter, mainly because Parquet does not utlise any of those practices.
-Despite that, they are useful concepts to understand, because databases which can process Parquet files might apply them, hence reading "Designing Data Intensive Applications" book's "Storage and Retrieval"
+Despite that, they are useful concepts to understand, because databases which can process Parquet files might apply them, hence reading "Designing Data Intensive Applications" book's "Storage and Retrieval" is a good prerequisite.

-One of key components in Parquet is metadata.
-Metadata allows for quick seek of information.....

-log-structured storage engines, because it is very familiar to Parquet compared to something like page-oriented storage engines such as B-trees.

-There are two families of storage engines: log-structured storage engines, and page-oriented storage engines such as B-trees[1].
-In upcoming sections I'll build a simple log-structured storage to emphasize metadata.

 ### Simple database